Local Weather Data: Best Local Weather Datasets & Databases

 What are similar data types to Local Weather Data?

-Local Weather Data is similar to Historical Weather Data, Real-Time Weather Data, and Global Weather Data.
-These data categories are commonly used for Weather Forecasting and Local Weather Data analytics.
+Local Weather Data is similar to Historical Weather Data, Real-Time Weather Data, Global Weather Data, Severe Weather Data, and Lightning Data.
+These data categories are commonly used for Weather Forecasting and Weather Observation.